thesocialgenerator/gpt-build/system/07-Proposal.md

 The Proposal Builder is complete when:

-- The proposal is tailored to the client's project.
+- The proposal aligns with the user's offer.
-- The client's problem is clearly addressed.
+- The proposal clearly communicates value.
-- The proposed solution is compelling.
+- The proposal passes the Proposal Audit.
-- Deliverables and timeline are defined.
-- Pricing is justified when included.
-- The proposal passes validation.
+- The user understands why the proposal is persuasive.

-After completing this module, recommend continuing with the Pricing Builder to refine pricing strategy and service packaging.
+After completion, recommend continuing with the Pricing Builder if the user wants to refine their pricing strategy or create service packages.